The 3 Sections Your Personal Brand Style Guide Needs

 Benefits of Making A Personal Brand Style Guide

-We just explained the reasons you need a style guide for your personal brand.
+We just explained the reasons you might need a style guide for your personal brand.

 Now it’s time we share with you the benefits that will come to your life by building one.